Advanced Prompting

 Result: [Comparison]

-When to use: Multi-step tasks requiring both thinking and information gathering.
+Use it for multi-step tasks that require both thinking and information gathering.

 Constrained Generation

-The Idea: Force specific output formats using strict constraints.
+Force a specific output format with strict constraints.

 JSON Output